treinartz/APCS.ProcessingResources/chapters/Strings.md

 ![The String "Hello Strings" in purple parchment font on a light blue background](https://github.com/treinartz/APCS.ProcessingResources/blob/gh-pages/chapters/HelloString2.png)

 ## LAB EXERCISE 2: Parts of Strings
+Learning Objectives:
+After completion of this lab students should be able to:
+* Use the substring method
+* Create new strings using concatenation and substring with existing strings

+Previous knowledge required:
+* Displaying strings
+* Concatenation

 ## LAB EXERCISE 3: Character input
+Learning Objectives:
+After completion of this lab students should be able to:
+* Read in a single character from the keyboard
+* Process a character input

+Previous knowledge required:
+* if/else statements

 ## LAB EXERCISE 4: Processing Strings
+Learning Objectives:
+After completion of this lab students should be able to:
+* Read in complete strings from the keyboard
+* Process strings
+* Create new strings

+Previous knowledge required:
+* Displaying strings
+* Substring
+* Character input

 ## SUMMATIVE ASSESSMENT
 After students have completed this series of labs, we suggest using the College Board MagPie lab.
 This chatbot-based lab will give the students more practice using Strings in the context of a larger problem.
 This lab and starter code is available through the College Board portal.
+Students will likely need some bridge material outlining the differences in input/output between processing and Java.